Permafrost/Tundra/README.md

 * #### tundra.string:match

-  Returns whether the given [regular expression pattern] matches the given string.
+  Returns whether the given [regular expression pattern] or literal string matches the given string.

   * Inputs:
-    * `$string` is a string to be matched against the given regular expression.
+    * `$string` is a string to be matched against the given pattern.
-    * `$pattern` is the [regular expression pattern] to match against the given string.
+    * `$pattern` is the [regular expression pattern] or literal string to match against the given string.
+    * `$literal?` is a boolean indicating if the `$pattern` string should be treated as a literal string.
+If false, `$pattern` is treated as a [regular expression pattern].
+If true, `$pattern` is treated as a literal string.
+Defaults to false, if not specified.

   * Outputs:
-    * `$match?` is true if the given string matches the given [regular expression pattern].
+    * `$match?` is true if the given string matches the given pattern.

 * #### tundra.string:normalize